aafshinfard/arhamacademy.ca/README.md

 To view the website:
-Download the whole repository and then open `index`
+Download the whole repository and then open `index.html`